At the Edges of the West

 The roaring surf rolled over the teenager and adult me, shoved me, propelled me, knocked me down, and enveloped me with cold foaming salty Sea.
 As an adult father, I sat with family and friends aroud our campfires while enjoying our Seaside retreats.
 The cities and towns along the Pacific Coast, roughly following U.S. Highway 101, for 1,300 miles from San Diego CA to Port Angeles WA, have been visited by me since my childhood.
 The story of this geography, it tales and history, its myths and marvels, its current and past events ... take a ride on US 101!

 The whole me-past lived for 52 years within 25 miles of the Pacific Ocean.
-I now live within 117 miles of the Pacific.
-The Sea began long before men, long long before the old adult-me, and long long long long before the eternal Now.
+I now (1917-2025) live within 71 miles of the Pacific (Vancouver, WA to Tillamook Bay, OR).

 Mine is but one short story, tossed about in the few tides of a brief human life.
 The low tide revealed the pieces of the past that drifted to die at the flotsam line in the dirty damp sand of consciouness.